oneapi-src/oneDAL/docs/source/build_app/build-application.rst

  - Minor version is incremented if new functionality has been introduced to the public API and backwards compatibility has been saved.
  - Major version is incremented and minor is set to 0 if any backwards incompatible changes has been introduced.

+Usage of dynamic library without any versions in production is not recommended.

 Environment scripts are setting binary versions in DAL_MAJOR_BINARY and DAL_MINOR_BINARY variables on call.